Scallop (The Bear): Critical reviews

-The episode opens with a kaleidoscopic montage of Sydney preparing lightly seared scallops with an orange ginger compound butter, a prospective dish for the restaurant's more economical, reduced-components menu.
-She presents the dish to executive chef Carmen for review; after one bite, he declares it "perfect" and "better than perfect," and tells her to "put it up."
 The San Francisco Chronicle reviewer commended the episode's "extended, beautifully choreographed sequence" of Sydney cooking as a highlight of season four.

 "Scallop" is the first of a run of more cathartic episodes after the emotional doldrums of season three.
 The Ringer reviewer argues this is because of Carmy's new willingness to relinquish control: "consciously or not, he opts to let his employees come into their own.
 And for once, the Bear operates...efficiently?"
 The A.V.
 Club reviewer commented "It's been hard, even punishing, to have watched The Bear fail for so long, so it's a true release to see the gang have a genuinely great night.
 There are finally more green Post-its on the order cards than red, Sweeps has found his stride as a somm, and Syd's scallop dish is a huge hit.
 Hell, Richie even trusts Carm to amp up the presentation on an Italian beef he's bringing to the VIP table."

 Lady Geeks Media commended Edebiri's performance, writing about Sydney's reaction to Carmy's declaration that her scallop was "more than perfect": "This unprecedented declaration has a profound effect on Sydney, particularly in light of the past three seasons.
 In the span of 14 seconds, thanks to an acting masterclass by Ayo Edebiri, we see the weight of Carmy's words wash over her.
 The moment demonstrates how, even though she is far beyond relying on Carmy's approval, Sydney still very much respects his opinion."

 Substream magazine's Murjani Rawls observed, "Carmy is becoming more of a point guard who's setting his teammates up for assists, rather than him going for 30 points a game."
 Meanwhile, as Syd and Marcus manage their relationships with their dads, and Carmy reflects briefly on his absentee father, the restaurant staff "is a big, dysfunctional, and emotional family where people can retreat from the craziness of regular life into the unpredictability of the kitchen.
 The real question is, can you have a foot in both worlds?"